Buckley, Victoria

-Buckley is a rural locality in the Surf Coast Shire, Victoria, Australia.
+Buckley is a locality in the Surf Coast Shire, Victoria, Australia.
 It was formerly known as Laketown.
-In the 2016 census, Buckley had a population of 211 people.
+In the 2021 census, Buckley had a population of 227.

 Laketown

-A hotel called the Lady of the Lake Hotel opened on Barrabool Road at what is now Buckley in 1854, and the area began to be known as Laketown.
-The hotel reportedly flourished, being located on the road to Colac, and became a social centre for the area.
-The hotel was a coach stop on the road to Colac, and the Duke of Edinburgh reportedly stopped there in 1870 while his party's horses were being rested.
-A post office opened at Laketown on 15 March 1872, and a store as added around the same period.
+A hotel called the Lady of the Lake opened in 1854 on Barrabool Road, at what is now Buckley, and the area began to be known as Laketown.
+The hotel reportedly flourished, being on the road to Colac, and became a social centre for the area.
+The hotel was a coach stop on the route to Colac, and the Duke of Edinburgh reportedly stopped there in 1870 while his party's horses were being rested.
+A post office opened at Laketown on 15 March 1872, and a store was added at around the same period.

-A school was opened in 1878 close to the hotel, initially known as Mount Moriac State School (No. 2063), but renamed Laketown in 1883.
+A school was opened in 1878, close to the hotel, initially known as Mount Moriac State School (No. 2063), but renamed Laketown in 1883.
 A Laketown Football Club and Laketown Cricket Club existed in the 1870s, and had a sports ground west of the hotel.
-Laketown declined thereafter; the school closed in 1893, and was later used as a church and private residence.
-Laketown Post Office closed temporarily from 1 July to 1 October 1895, and then closed permanently on 1 October 1897.
-The Lady of the Lake Hotel's license lapsed in 1912, when it became a private home, and it burned down in 1962.
-The former school is the only surviving remnant of the former Laketown settlement, and is listed on the Surf Coast Shire heritage inventory as having state significance.
+Laketown declined thereafter.
+The school closed in 1893, and was later used as a church and private residence.
+Laketown Post Office closed temporarily from 1 July to 1 October 1895, and then permanently on 1 October 1897.
+The license of the Lady of the Lake hotel lapsed in 1912.
+It became a private home but burned down in 1962.
+The former school is the only surviving remnant of the Laketown settlement, and is listed on the Surf Coast Shire heritage inventory as having state significance.